KamWithK/GitStarred/README.md

 A random selection of ensemble models (including random forests and gradient boosted trees) can be trained on our processed data.
 These work well with structured data (numbers, categories...), allowing us to start modelling quickly.

-We can quickly train small models, and once we're satisfied to move onto retraining on the full dataset (for better results and generalisability)!
+We can quickly train small ensemble models, and once we're satisfied to move onto retraining on the full dataset (for better results and generalisability)!
 *Despite the previous processing work, training a model likely still requires a powerful computer.*
 *Google Cloud Platform or Amazon Web Services can provide these!*

+Afterwards we can try training neural networks.

 ## Architecture
 Since this isn't a *small project* (there's ~50 GB of data), speed and reliability are large issues.
 To overcome this, we use the following open source technologies, frameworks and libraries:
 * Asynchronous data collection using AsyncIO, AIOHTTP (for making requests to the GitHub API) and AsyncPG (for using a relational PostgreSQL database for reliable storage)
-* Data pipeline with Apache Spark (instead of Pandas/Numpy because of its scalability) which interfaces with the previous PostgreSQL database
+* Data pipeline with Apache Spark (instead of Pandas/Numpy because of its scalability) which interfaces with the previous PostgreSQL database and Petastorm (to save Parquet files)
-* NLP processing with SparkNLP (so it fits into the rest of the pipeline)
-* Modelling with H2O AI (one library for a variety of ensemble models, including XGBoost itself) which work with Apache Spark through their Sparkling Water libraries
+* Ensemble modelling with H2O AI (one library for a variety of models, including XGBoost itself) which works with Apache Spark through their Sparkling Water libraries
+* NLP modelling with PyTorch and Hugging Face Transformers

 ## Install Instructions
 1. Install all system dependencies (Git, PostgreSQL, Anaconda)